elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >             0 packages and 1 specfiles checked; 0 errors, 2 warnings.
 >
 >
 >         I just have some formatting issues, other than that it looks good.
-Now let&#8217;s create just the binary for the rpm (without the source rpm):
+Now let's create just the binary for the rpm (without the source rpm):
 >
 >             [root@rhel1 ~]# rpmbuild -v -bb rpmbuild/SPECS/myrpm.spec
 >             Executing(%prep): /bin/sh -e /var/tmp/rpm-tmp.9ekT1s